 The Catch

 While implicit learning is a part of language acquisition, it is not as simple as learning through osmosis.
 If language learning were truly “subconscious,” why would learners be able to generalize some rules but not others?
-Analytical abilities are often used in the process of learning a language, whether learners are aware of it or not.
-For example, learners use their analytical abilities to guess the meaning of new words based on context or to generalize grammar rules.
+Analytical abilities are used in the process of learning a language, whether learners are aware of them or not.

-It is true that when you’re absorbed watching a movie or reading a book you’re learning new words and new grammar features without consciously thinking about it.
+It is true that you don’t usually think about grammar when watching a movie or reading a book.
 But that does not mean that your mind is not drawing inferences in the background.
 How else can you explain that you’re able to guess the meaning of some words “subconsciously” but not others?

 The Role of Children